-Like many scientists, Milankovitch stood on the shoulders of giants-as-well.
+Like many scientists, Milankovitch stood on the shoulders of giants.
 The contribution he made to science, particularly to climatology was only possible with the past contributions of great scientists.
-In truthIndeed, Milankovitch often mentions the names of his predecessors in his book Kanon der Erdbestrahlung und seine Anwendung auf das Eiszeitenproblem, not only to to reference their proceed with their past research work, but also to give credit to their scientific legacy.
+Indeed, Milankovitch often mentions the names of his predecessors in his book Kanon der Erdbestrahlung und seine Anwendung auf das Eiszeitenproblem, not only to reference their past research work, but also to give credit to their scientific legacy.

-Nevertheless, as much as the past efforts should be recognized, we should also emphasize Milankovitch's genuine unique approach to the problems.
-His approach is different and genuine from most of his predecessors because it involves some sort of unifying framework.
+Nevertheless, as much as the past efforts should be recognized, we should also emphasize Milankovitch's unique approach to the problems.
+His approach is different from most of his predecessors because it involves some sort of unifying framework.
 Until the era of Milankovitch, the mainstream methodology on particular issues in geology was dominantly descriptive.
 However, for Milankovitch exact methodology (or in other words, mathematical approach) should be integrated into this descriptive stance.
-For him, only if this condition is met, we could we hope to discover the geological traits of the Earth and other planets.
+For him, only if this condition is met, could we hope to discover the geological traits of the Earth and other planets.